- JavaScript 99.6%

 -

-Users can now join the spawn channel to get their own temporary voice channel
+Users can now join any registered spawn channel to get their own temporary voice channel.

 Slash Commands